 Influenza vaccine initiatives have focused on developing a broadly protective candidate that elicits protection across subtypes and ideally across all Type A influenza (Wei et al. 2020).
 Multiple candidates are in development and are being evaluated for protective responses (Vogel and Manicassamy 2020).
 Different assays for detecting and quantifying the vaccine response are being proposed and utilized based upon the mechanism of action and of interest (Krammer et al. 2019).
 Currently, the HA inhibiting antibodies (HAI) are still accepted as the main biomarker associated with protection.
 Thus, most commonly the magnitude of the vaccine response is measured by the titer increase of the serum HAI antibodies.
 An HAI titer of 1:40 was previously correlated with 50% protection from clinical of protection for Type A human seasonal influenza (Hobson et al. 1972).
 Yet, the HAI results for the recent H3N2 isolates are becoming more unreliable due to difficulties in conducting the HAI with these newer strains from a combination of increased NA mediated agglutination and decreased HA agglutination (Mögling et al. 2017).

-In order to select the vaccine candidate that has the desired breadth and also a sufficient magnitude of response, the vaccine candidates are assessed for efficacy in pre-clinical animal models and clinical human trials.
+To select the vaccine candidate that has the desired breadth and also a sufficient magnitude of response, the vaccine candidates are assessed for efficacy in pre-clinical animal models and clinical human trials.
 From these studies the magnitude and functionality of the antibody response is determined through the use of different assays (Krammer et al. 2019).
 The viral breadth of these responses are qualitatively analyzed.
 Most commonly the broadly-reactive vaccine responses are compared those of a strain-specific vaccine to conclude that the vaccine has a broader response profile.
 This profile is determined against a select panel of viruses.

 The viral breadth panel is quantified by counting the positive response.
 If the vaccine candidate has inhibits more viruses than the comparator it is seen as more broadly reactive (Allen and Ross 2021; Dugan et al. 2020; Hinojosa et al. 2020; Li et al. 2021; Jang and Ross 2021; Boyoglu-Barnum et al. 2021).
 This method remains the easiest to conduct.
 However, the selection of different virus panels by the researchers makes comparison between studies difficult.
 Therefore, before determining if a vaccine candidate is more broadly-reactive than another, the method for calculating the breadth of a vaccine response needs to be determined.